bzminer/bzminer/README.md

     "http_password": "", // HTTP API password.
 If this is empty, HTTP API is disabled.

+    "cooldown_period": 10, // allow the gpu to cooldown after a period of time. default is 10.
+Higher value means more time between cooldown periods.

     "device_overrides": [ // list of individual device settings
         {
             "uid": "37:0", // pci bus id : pci device id. this uniquely identifies the device as long as it doesn't change pci slots